iobis/pacman-pipeline-training/tutorial.md

 #### Install and start Visual Studio Code

-Download Visual Studio Code from <https://code.visualstudio.com/Download> and install.
-Then open Visual Studio Code from the Ubuntu terminal by typing:
+Download Visual Studio Code from <https://code.visualstudio.com/Download>, install, and start.

-`code`

-You may need to open a new WSL terminal for this.
 In Visual Studio Code, open the Desktop folder (`File` > `Open Folder`).
 If prompted, select `Yes, I trust the authors`.

 Then open the terminal panel (`Terminal` > `New Terminal`).
 Use the `+` button in the terminal panel to open a new `Ubuntu (WSL)`

 #### Download the pipeline

-Still in the WSL terminal, clone the pipeline repository to your machine:
+Still in the WSL terminal, use git to clone the pipeline repository on GitHub to your machine.
+Git is a version control system, and downloading the pipeline using git will allow you to easily update to the pipeline to the latest version (`git pull`), revert any changes you have made (`git reset --hard`), or even contribute to the codebase.

 ```
 git clone https://github.com/iobis/PacMAN-pipeline.git